oVirt/ovirt-site/source/community/index.md

 ---

 <section class="community_head">

-# Get involved!
+# Get involved

 oVirt is a community-driven virtualization project and people just like you are making it happen.

 </section>

 <section class="container">

 # Getting involved

-The oVirt community is a group of multidisciplinary individuals who are contributing code, writing documentation, reporting bugs, contributing UX and design expertise, and engaging with the community.
+The oVirt community is a group of multidisciplinary individuals who are contributing code, writing documentation, reporting issues, contributing UX and design expertise, and engaging with the community.

 Before getting started, we recommend that you:

 - Sign up for the [users@ovirt.org mailing list](/community/users-list.html) and send us an email saying how you would like to contribute.
   Visit our [mailing lists](/community/about/mailing-lists.html) page for other oVirt mailing lists to sign up for.
 - For fluent, real time communication, [join us on IRC](/community/about/contact.html#irc)
 - Please read our [community etiquette guidelines](/community/about/community-guidelines.html).
 (Quick summary: Be nice!)

 # Community

 oVirt is a community project, and we welcome contributions from everyone!
-If you'd like to write code, report bugs, contribute designs, or enhance the documentation, we would love your help!
+If you'd like to write code, report issues, contribute designs, or enhance the documentation, we would love your help!

 There are a few ways to engage with the oVirt Community: